 1. "Ancillary services" means those services so designated in federal energy regulatory commission order 888 adopted in 1996 that include the services necessary to support the transmission of electricity from resources to loads while maintaining reliable operation of the transmission system according to good utility practice.

-2. "Cable operator" has the same meaning prescribed in section 9-505.
+2. "Cable operator" has the same meaning prescribed in section 9-505 and includes a video service provider.

 3. "Electric distribution service" means distributing electricity to retail electric customers through the use of electric distribution facilities.